wijayajessica/Digital-Real-Estate-Index/README.md

 Fertility -> fertility.csv

-MEANS OF TRANSPORTATION TO WORK BY TENURE -> commuting_mode.csv
+MEANS OF TRANSPORTATION TO WORK BY TENURE or MEANS OF TRANSPORTATION TO WORK BY AGE -> commuting_mode.csv

 INCOME IN THE PAST 12 MONTHS -> income.csv